-After a successful launch in 2015, Writing Day Workshops is excited to announce The 2018 Writing Workshop of South Carolina — a full-day “How to Get Published” writing event in Columbia, SC, on Nov.
-3, 2018.
+After a successful launch in 2015, Writing Day Workshops is excited to announce The 2019 North Carolina Writing Workshop — a full-day “How to Get Published” writing event in Charlotte, NC, on April 13, 2019.

 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
-Note that there are limited seats at the event (100 total).
+Note that there are limited seats at the event (150 total).
 All questions about the event regarding schedule, details and registration are answered below.
-Thank you for your interest in the 2018 Writing Workshop of South Carolina!
+Thank you for your interest in the 2018 North Carolina Writing Workshop!

 WHAT IS IT?

-This is a special one-day “How to Get Published” writing workshop on Saturday, November 3, 2018, at the SpringHill Suites by Marriott Columbia Downtown.
+This is a special one-day “How to Get Published” writing workshop on Saturday, April 13, 2019, at the Westin Charlotte.
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s faculty so far includes:

-- literary agent Jessie Stover (The Seymour Agency)
+- literary agent Melissa Jeglinski (The Knight Agency)